I grew up in the Vienna Woods, at the Viennese’s favourite outdoors. Let me share the places I know, they are quite a few.

 Many Viennese go mountain biking in Wienerwald.
 You can do that, too, even if you haven’t regularly worked out in the past months.
 There is a brilliant local tour operator who organises small group tours (max 10 people) by electric mountain bike.
 He has rightly chosen Kahlenberg mountain: it’s full of lush vineyards and history, has a few nice wine taverns, is next to the Danube, and provides great vistas of the city.
 This is one of the best outdoor tours in Vienna between April and October.

 Book the tour.

 The country side south of Vienna is full of romantic woodlands, lush valleys, historic towns and castles.
 This half-day tour takes you through Helenental Valley to Mayerling hunting lodge, the site where Crown Prince Rudolf and his lover Baronesse Mary Vetsera tragically ended their lives.
 The medieval cloister of Heiligenkreuz Abbey is beautiful.
 The Cistercian monks’ CD Chant – Music For Paradise of Gregorian Chorals landed in the Top 10 Pop Charts of England in 2008, and lead the billboard charts in the United States!
-The third highlight is Seegrotte at Mödling, where you will take a boat ride on Europe’s largest underground lake.
+The third highlight is Seegrotte at Mödling.
+In my Seegrotte tour review, you will see what a boat ride on Europe’s largest underground lake is like.
 I have been there years ago and still remember its story and gliding across that mysterious lake.

 Book the tour, or read on for an alternative option…